sangwon-yoon/threat-hunt/silent-corridor.md

 ### 1. Suspicious Account

 The previous victims were compromised through remote access infrastructure.
-Comparing authentication volumes across all VPN accounts reveals that the account s.brandt has an unusually large amount of logs.
+Comparing authentication volumes across all VPN accounts revealed that the account s.brandt has an unusually large amount of logs.

 ```kql
 HuntData